Davidevlops/JS-DSA/string-matching-algorithms.md

 ##  Conclusion

+String matching algorithms may seem simple, but they’re the invisible power behind search engines, code editors, and even DNA analysis.

-e Boyer–Moore excels in practical performance by skipping ahead intelligently.
+The Naïve algorithm is easy to understand but slow for large data.
+KMP improves efficiency by avoiding redundant checks.
+Rabin–Karp shines when comparing multiple patterns using hashing, while Boyer–Moore excels in practical performance by skipping ahead intelligently.

 Beyond theory, these algorithms teach a crucial engineering lesson: the right approach depends on your data and context.
 Whether you’re building a search feature, validating input, or analyzing text, knowing how these algorithms work gives you the power to make software faster and smarter.

-In essence, string matching turns plain text into meaningful information and understanding it turns a good developer into a great problem solver.
+In essence, string matching turns plain text into meaningful information — and understanding it turns a good developer into a great problem solver.